twinstar6980/Twinning.Documentation/english/installation.md

 This is an optional installation item, distributed as an application package.

-Check the [Release page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Helper) to download the distribution for your device.
+1. Compile or download the distribution for your device.

 2. Install the application package.